Cu3PO42/KeySAVe-Documentation/dumping/tea.md

 ## Note

 At this time, NTR does not work with the latest system update (11.1).
 As such using TEA is impossible on this firmware.
-It may be possible to stay on an older version / upgrade only the friends module / patch the friends module version or many other things, however I will provide support with such endeavours.
+If you want to continue using TEA, stay on 11.0, CFWs allow you to bypass the update requirement to play online.

 ## Setup